Dear Piano Project Parents,

 Welcome to the Piano Project!

 We are excited to start this academic year in person, continuing our musical journey together, and getting to know new teachers and new students.
 Please read this syllabus carefully prior to our first class session on Tuesday, September 6.

 A Tuesday at the Piano Project comprises two lessons, an individual piano lesson, and a group theory class.
 Your child is required to attend both.
 These classes are important and compliment each other, enabling students to make swift and effective progress.
 Theory classes are presented by the Program Coordinator in an age- and experience-appropriate group setting.
-In addition, Dr. Denenburg (the program director) will often attend individual lessons to provide feedback, give recommendations and monitor the progress of every student.
+In addition, Dr. Denenburg (the program director) will often attend individual lessons to provide feedback and monitor the progress of every student.
 Private teachers in Piano Project often make video recordings of lessons for their own educational use.
 Additionally, Dr. Denenburg might take short videos during her observations.
 Please sign the Video/Picture release form at the end of this document.

 To protect our teachers, students, and the surrounding members of our community we ask you to please stay home if your child is sick.
 If your child has a rash, fever, stomach virus or any other contagious illness, please stay home.
 Take care of them and us.
 Children must be free of fever (any temperature above 98.6 degrees) for at least 24 hours without the use of fever-reducing medication to attend a class.

 Students must be present at all Tuesday individual lessons as well as group classes.
 Our young teachers are undergraduate and graduate students enrolled in a variety of highly demanding music degrees at the Butler School of Music.
-Each student’s lesson time is scheduled very carefully in consideration with many demands our teachers have to meet.
+Each student’s lesson time is scheduled very carefully in consideration with the many demands our teachers must meet.
 Makeup lessons are not a part of our policy.
 Should your child miss a lesson, a possible makeup lesson will be entirely up to the courtesy of the teacher.